shaikrizu/LINUX-M/Readme.md

 # to switch from current user to some other user without home directory
 sudo -i
 su ubuntu
+# u have to change the home dir for that cd ~
+su - ubuntu
+# we dont need to change cd ~
 ```
 ### 5